 Dale is a member of the Ecological Society of America, Certified Senior Ecologist; The Wildlife Society, Certified Wildlife Biologist; the American Statistical Association; and the Wyoming Chapter, The Wildlife Society, Past President.

 Lyman is the author or co-author of more than 100 papers in scientific literature and is joint author of the second edition of the book Resource Selection by Animals: Statistical Design and Analysis for Field Studies.
-His responsibilities on projects have included design and analysis for Natural Resource Damage Assessments, wildlife surveys, study of habitat selection by wildlife populations, and monitoring abundance of wildlife populations.
-Lyman has also organized and taught workshops on statistical procedures for practicing biologists.
+His responsibilities on projects included design and analysis for Natural Resource Damage Assessments, wildlife surveys, study of habitat selection by wildlife populations, and monitoring abundance of wildlife populations.
+Lyman continues to have contact with WEST employees and enjoys discussing issues in ongoing projects.

-In 2005, Clayton opened a branch office of WEST in Bismarck, North Dakota.
+In 2005, Clayton opened a branch office of WEST in Bismarck, North Dakota, where he continues to live and work.

 J.R.
 Boehrs serves as the Chief Operating Officer at WEST.
 J.R. is responsible for managing and continuously improving WEST’s day-to-day business operations, with a focus on strategic short- and long-term operations management.
 He collaborates with the management team to develop and implement plans for the operational infrastructure of systems, processes, and personnel designed to accommodate WEST’s operational and growth objectives.
 J.R. is responsible for the design, operation, and improvement of systems and processes that create and deliver WEST’s products and services and supports the core operations.
 He coordinates, maintains, and improves business operations to increase departmental and organizational productivity, efficiency, and performance.
 J.R. maintains ongoing knowledge, control and inventory of WEST’s health & safety, information technology, purchasing & inventory departments as well as, administrative support and company infrastructure.